-The graph in Figure 19-1 is beautiful because, until we made it (in Gelman and King 1994), the discussion of partisan redistricting had focused on whether or not parties could make large gains and whether districting reduced the competitiveness of the electoral system (because legislators who are drawing the district lines can try to preserve "safe seats" for themselves and their colleagues).
+The graph in Figure 1 is beautiful because, until we made it (in Gelman and King, 1994), the discussion of partisan redistricting had focused on whether or not parties could make large gains and whether districting reduced the competitiveness of electoral system (because legislators who are drawing the district lines can try to preserve "safe seats" for themselves and their colleagues).
+Our beautiful graph showed that the main consequence of redistricting was to reduce the magnitude of partisan bias (and also to make the electoral system more responsive to voters, but that is the subject of a different graph, not shown here).